ai-bhatta/Crime_Record_Management_System/README.md

 -This is a crime record management system made using python and MySQL.

--The libraries I've used to develop include-pandas, matplotlib, numpy, seaborn rtc.
+-The libraries I've used to develop include-pandas, matplotlib, numpy, seaborn etc.

 -Used Sql connector to load details of criminals from the database.
 The project’s interface is very user-friendly and helpful for authority, it has an option to work in offline mode as well.